-Solution 2 – Check your hard drive cables
+2. Check your hard drive cables

-Users reported that switching the cables that connect hard drive to the motherboard fixed the issue, so you might want to try that.
+Users reported that switching the cables that connect the hard drive to the motherboard fixed the issue, so you might want to try that.

-Solution 3 – Reset your BIOS settings and format the installation partition
+3. Reset your BIOS settings and format the installation partition

-Few users suggest that you can fix the “The computer restarted unexpectedly” loop by resetting your BIOS and setting your USB flash drive as a first boot device.
+Few users suggest that you can fix The computer restarted unexpectedly loop by resetting your BIOS and setting your USB flash drive as a first boot device.

-After you’ve made all the necessary changes in BIOS, you need to format your partition by using diskpart tool.
+After you’ve made all the necessary changes in BIOS, you need to format your partition by using the diskpart tool.
 To do that, follow these steps:

-- Boot from your USB flash drive and if you see “The computer restarted unexpectedly” error message, press Shift + F10 to open Command Prompt.
+- Boot from your USB flash drive and if you see The computer restarted unexpectedly error message, press Shift + F10 to open Command Prompt.

 - Once Command Prompt opens, enter diskpart and press Enter.

 - Enter list volume and press Enter.
-You should see list of all partitions available.
+You should see a list of all partitions available.
 Find the partition on which you wish to install Windows 10 and remember its Volume number.

 - Enter select volume 1.
 We used volume 1 in our example, but you need to use the volume that matches your partition.